 - Front page displays: select ‘A static page …’

-- Front page: Click on the drop down menu and choose the page you want to set as your Home Page (you can choose any of the pages listed in this dropdown menu)
+- Front page: Click on the drop down menu and choose the page you want to set as your Home Page (choose any page listed in the dropdown menu)

-Click the Save button after selecting your options to update the settings and set your new home page …
+Click the Save button to update your settings and set your new home page …

-After saving, click on Visit Site (tip: right-click and open the link in a new tab to view the homepage in a new browser window without leaving your WP dashboard) …
+After saving, click on Visit Site (tip: right-click and select ‘Open Link In New Tab’ to open the homepage in a new browser window without leaving your WP dashboard) …

-The page you selected in Front page displays > A static page should be showing as your site’s home page …
+The page you have specified in Front page displays > A static page should now show as your site’s home page …

-You can choose another home page for your website as many times as you want, just by repeating the above steps and selecting another page …
+You can choose a different home page for your site as many times as you like, simply by repeating the above process and selecting another page …

-When you specify any page as the homepage of your site, WordPress reassigns the domain root to become the URL of the page.
+Whenever you assign any page as the homepage of your site, WordPress reassigns the domain root to become the URL of the home page.

-What this means is that if you select the page with the URL shown below your home page:
+What this means is that if you make a page with the URL shown below your new home page:

-The above page will automatically be given the following URL:
+The above page will automatically be assigned the following URL:

-Also, if you select another page to be the home page, WordPress assigns the old home page back to its original URL …
+Also, if you choose another page as the home page, WordPress assigns your old home page back to its original URL …